Tactile-based force estimation for interaction control with robot fingers: Results

-Table~\ref{tab:my-table} summarizes the relative error of our force estimation models on curved fingertip arrays and flat phalanx arrays, using the relative error metric $e_r$:
+Table~\ref{tab:offline-results} summarizes performance of our force estimation models on curved fingertip arrays and flat phalanx arrays, using relative error $e_r$ and mean absolute error $\hat{e}$:

-Data with force values below $0.5 [\text{N}]$ are excluded to avoid singularities.
-Each model is tested across 8 different training/testing subsets, and the results are averaged, with standard deviations provided.\\

-The results demonstrate that models that do not assume fixed taxel orientation (M3 - M5) outperform those that incorporate this information (M1, M2) on the curved fingertip array.
-This performance advantage is not due to the absence of prior knowledge but rather the models' ability to account for sensor deformation and nonlinearities.
+0.32cm Data points with $\tilde{f_i} < 0.5 [\text{N}]$ are excluded from Eq.~\ref{eq:rel-error} to avoid singularities.
+Each model is trained on data from 4 push-plate geometries and tested on the 5th. $e_r$ and $\hat{e}$'s mean and standard deviation are computed.
+This process is repeated 5 times, with each of the five push-plate geometries serving as the test set exactly once (5-fold cross-validation). $e_r$ and $\hat{e}$'s mean and standard deviation are finally averaged across the 5 folds and reported in Tab.~\ref{tab:offline-results}.\\ The results demonstrate that models not assuming fixed taxel orientation (M3 - M5) outperform those that incorporate this information (M1, M2) on the curved fingertip array.
+This performance advantage is not due to the absence of prior knowledge but rather to the models' ability to account for sensor deformation and nonlinearities.
 By avoiding rigid assumptions about geometry, these models are better equipped to capture the complex interactions between taxels under deformation.
 In contrast, on the flat phalanx array, where $\{S^{(i)}\}$ all have the same orientation, the main difference between M1 - M2 and M3 - M5 lies in the treatment of taxel data: M1 and M2 sum taxel activities, while M3 - M5 process each taxel independently.
-M3 shows better performance than M1, and among the phalanx models, M2 performs best, indicating that a polynomial model effectively handles flat arrays.
-Models that treat full taxel activities independently demonstrate greater robustness to deformation and nonlinear taxel displacement.\\
+In both cases, M4 and M5 which are based on neural network perform best, due to their flexibility which allows the models to capture the fact that different stimuli due to indenter geometry variation can result in the same force measurement.

-Based on these findings, we proceed with further evaluation using models M1 and M3$\lambda$.
-M3$\lambda$ is chosen for its robust performance across both curved and flat arrays.
-M1 is also chosen because it incorporates orientation data and follows a linear structure.
-Both models have the advantage of low parameter counts, making them suitable for running 18 parallel instances for full-hand surface force estimation.\\
+Based on these findings, we proceed with further evaluation using models M4 and M3$\lambda$.
+M3$\lambda$ is chosen for its simplicity and robust performance across both curved and flat arrays.
+M4 is also chosen because of its higher performance across both arrays.
+Both models have the advantage of fast inference time (0.04 [ms] for M3$\lambda$ and (0.05 [ms] for M4), making them suitable for running 18 parallel instances for full-hand surface force estimation.\\